-On March 20, 2023, RGBM declared a distribution of £9 million (\$11 million) to PLRH LLC, which was settled on March 28, 2023.
+On March 20, 2023, RIBM declared distributions of £9 million (\$11 million) and \$40 million respectively to RGBM.
+These were settled on March 28, 2023 and March 22, 2023 respectively.

-The Pacific Life group has been designated an Internationally Active Insurance Group (IAIG) with effect from February 5, 2023.
+The Pacific Life group has been designated an Internationally Active Insurance Group (IAIG) with effect from February 5.
+2023.
 The designation has been made by the Nebraska Department of Insurance (Nebraska DOI) under the rules of the International Association of Insurance Supervisors.